HigherOrderCO/.github/profile/README.md

 and Haskell's GHC in many cases.
 Now, we spend our time maintaining HVM, and exploring its applications.
 Some of our works include [Kind](https://github.com/kindelia/kind), a new proof language, and [K-Chan](https://github.com/kindelia/kchan), a P2P computer.
 Our main goal is to keep developing software that makes us happy, and, at the same time, empower developers around the world.
+Check also our [manifesto](https://github.com/Kindelia/manifesto).

 ### Join Us